renpy/renpy/sphinx/source/config.rst

     lines.
 The attribute is not removed when the text apparition animation ends, but when the dialogue window gets dismissed.

+.. var:: config.statement_callbacks = [ ... ]

+    A list of functions that are called when a statement is executed.
+    These functions are generally called with the name of the statement in question.
+However, there are some special statement names.

+    "say"
+        Normal say statements.

+    "say-bubble"
+        Say statements in bubble mode.

+    "say-nvl"
+        Say statements in NVL mode.

+    "say-bubble"
+        Say statements in bubble mode.

+    "say-centered"
+        Say statments using the :var:`centered` character.

+    "menu":
+        Normal menu statements.

+    "menu-nvl"
+        Menu statements in NVL mode.

+    "menu-with-caption"
+        Menu statements with a caption.

+    "menu-nvl-with-caption"
+        Menu statements with a caption in NVL mode.

+    There is a default callback in this list that is used to implement ``window auto``.

 .. var:: config.tag_layer = { }

     A dictionary mapping image tag strings to layer name strings.
 When